SeaIce-Math/SubZero/README.md

 ## Validation Cases
 ### 1. Uniaxial Compression:
 Here we demonstrate the behavior of sea ice floes subject to uniaxial compression in a confined domain.
 The run is initialized with 200 floes in a fully-packed domain with the North/South boundaries moving towards the center of the domain, and stationary East/West boundaries.
 A relatively small time step, dt=5 s, is used to resolve the elastic waves in response to external boundary motion and changes in the floe configuration due to fractures.
 The atmospheric and oceanic stresses are set to zero for this simplified test.
 The floes are subject to Mohr-Coulomb fracture criteria, but there is no floe simplification, corner grinding, welding, ridging, rafting, or creation of new floes in this scenario.
 The boundaries move with a constant prescribed velocity, v_b = 0.1 m/s.
+To modify the base program to run the uniaxial compression validation case on your own, the following changes must be made.

 1. In ```Subzero.m``` set: